kai-luni/cgm-ml/src/common/depthmap_toolkit/README.md

 * Export OBJ will export the data as a pointcloud into OBJ file in export folder, this data will be reoriented using depthmap pose (if available)
 * Export PCDwill export the data as a pointcloud into PCD file in export folder
 * Convert all PCDs button has the same functionality as convertdepth2pcd

+### Visualisation types

+The tool generates 5 different visualisations (from left-to-right order):
+* Depth image - this is a most raw visualisation of depthmap
+* World-oriented normals - green value indicates a horizontal surface, blue and red a vertical surface (supported from scan type v1.0)
+* Metrical pattern visualisation - repeating pattern mapped on surfaces based on world-oriented normals, the pattern repeats every 10 centimeters (this might help ML models to calibrate measures captured by different devices, supported from scan type v1.0)
+* Confidence map - amount of IR light reflected into ToF receiver, this information might vary a lot (every sensor uses a different amount of IR light) and it is not recommended to use it for ML training
+* RGB photo - captured photo (if available)